Tokyo Olympic venues lined up, schedule remains the same - WHIZ News

 On July 24, the first full day after the opening, the first medal event will be the women’s 10-meter air rifle.

-Unlike the large, public celebration of a year ago, local organizers at the last minute have put together a small, non-public event for Thursday inside the new national stadium to mark one year to go.
+Unlike the large, public celebration of a year ago, local organizers at the last minute have put together a more modest, non-public event for Thursday inside the new $1.43 billion national stadium to mark one year to go.
 Organizers have teased a possible appearance of the Olympic flame.

+Mori said the flame, which arrived in Japan in March, was being stored and still burned in the Japanese capital.
+He said putting it on display at Japan’s new Olympic museum was being planned “at a future date.”
+He did not offer any specifics.

+Mori, addressing the roughly 100 IOC members, said: “I know that the postponement of the games has been very difficult for all of you.
+It has been painful for me, too.”

-IOC President Thomas Bach said earlier this week that “multiple scenarios” are being thought about to pull off the Olympics next year.
-He said empty stadiums were an option, but not a preference, in the long list of possibilities.
+Bach, speaking earlier in the week, said empty venues were an option — but not a preference — in the long list of possibilities for Tokyo.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports